 - March temperatures: 55-82°F (13-28°C)

 - Where to stay: There are just a few accommodations inside the park: The Ranch at Death Valley and The Inn at Death Valley.
 Many people opt to stay in Las Vegas and visit Death Valley with a day tour.
+In fact, this is one of the most popular day trips from Vegas, especially in the cooler months.

 March is one of the best months to visit Death Valley National Park before the summer heat makes a visit here unbearable.
 It can already get quite warm during the day, but the nights and the mornings are still cool making it a perfect time of the year to explore Death Valley deeper.